-- SAY We are going to write a story together.
-The title of the story is "Working in the Garden."
-Some letters and words are missing from the story. - SAY The first letter is missing from the word "Garden."
-Say the word "Garden." - Now write the first letter of the word "Garden."
-Tell me what letter you would write. - i Write the student's response in the braille Answer Book.

-- SAY The first sentence in the story is: The kids help outside. - SAY The second sentence should say: They water the plants. - SAY The word "plants" is missing from the story.
-Say the word "plants." - SAY Now write the word "plants."
+1 SAY Question 1 The Soccer Game SAY We are going to write a story together.
+The title of the story is "The Soccer Game."
+Some letters and words are missing from the story.
+SAY The first sentence in the story is: Joey is playing on a field.
+SAY The second sentence should say: He kicks the ball hard.
+Joey is playing on a field.
+He kicks the ball SAY The word "hard" is missing from the story.
+2 SAY Write the word "hard."
 Tell me what you would write.
-Tell me how to spell the word. - i Write the student's response in the braille Answer Book.
+Tell me how to spell the word. i Write the student's response in the braille Answer Book.
+2 i Write the student's response in the braille Answer Book.

 - SAY Now it is your turn to write the end of the story.
-How should the story end? - Tell me what you would write.
-For the sentence, tell me how to spell the words and where to use capital letters, periods, question marks, or commas. - Write the student's response in the braille Answer Book.
-In the Transcription Box, write the words the student said.
+How should the story end?
+Write your sentence. - SAY Tell me what you would write.
+For the sentence, tell me how to spell the words and where to use capital letters, periods, question marks, or commas.